Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Get your engine inspected and repaired as soon as possible.
 The longer it’s left, the more damage will be done to other components.

-It’s costly, but that’s unfortunately unavoidable.
+It’s expensive, but that’s unfortunately unavoidable.

 You Might Love These